- What is the Reynaers Hi-Finity Sliding Door?

 Hi-Finity technical considerations for specifiers and installers.

 It is worth discussing some of the technical elements around the Reynaers Hi-Finity sliding door.
 Hi-Finity is developed to create a seamless link between the inside and outside of the home.
 In these installations, the floor, ceiling and the walls house the frame profiles.
-It goes without saying that the builder must prepare a top-notch structural opening in order for these doors to work right and look right as intended.
+Therefore, the builder must prepare a top-notch structural opening in order for these doors to work right and look right as intended.
 Added to a precise structural opening is the first-class survey.
 Only with the homeowner, builder and installer working as a team will the minimal tolerances designed into this system work.
 However, done right, the effect is superb.

 This door is powder coated with what Reynaers call a bi-colour process.
 Some installers choose to paint their own profile, but on a door like this, it is recommended Reynaers carry out the finishing.
 The underside of the door profile where the rail fixes has partial paint for technical reasons that a local powder coater will not be aware of.